xlu29466/TCI/Readme.txt

 Compile program:
+	Installation of OpenMP is required for the build.
+	GCC version 4.2.1
 	Run Makefile within TCI and TCI_GenerateGlobalDriver to compile programs, which will yield two executable programs:
 		1. TCI_GD.
 This program searches for a "global driver" for a phenotype at the population level using
 		    Bayesian causal framework